 Climbing Wall: $250

-PERSONAL/MONETARY GAIN: Unless previously approved, it shall be prohibited to use the SRFC for commercial groups or individuals which sponsor events and/or activities that duplicate Recreational Sports programs.
+PERSONAL/MONETARY GAIN: Unless previously approved, it shall be prohibited to use the SRWC for commercial groups or individuals which sponsor events and/or activities that duplicate Recreation & Wellness programs.
 Profit–making or gift in–kind enterprises, tournaments, meetings, teaching, coaching, personal training or instruction is prohibited without approval.

-INSTRUCTION: Unless previously approved, it shall be prohibited to use the SRFC by student organizations, athletic teams, groups or individuals which sponsor events and/or activities that duplicate Recreational Sports programs.
+INSTRUCTION: Unless previously approved, it shall be prohibited to use the SRWC by student organizations, athletic teams, groups or individuals which sponsor events and/or activities that duplicate Recreation & Wellness programs.
 Unauthorized tournaments, tryouts, practices, meetings, teaching, coaching, personal training or instruction is prohibited.

 APPEALS: If a facility reservation or lease request is denied, a written appeal may be submitted within forty–eight (48) hours of notification of the decision.
-Appeal letters should be delivered to the Recreational Sports Director, who shall evaluate the appeal and forward all appropriate requests to the Recreation Committee for a formal hearing.
+Appeal letters should be delivered to the Recreation & Wellness Director, who shall evaluate the appeal and forward all appropriate requests to the Recreation Committee for a formal hearing.

 PART IX – COMMENTS/SUGGESTIONS